18F/18f.gsa.gov/_posts/2020-02-06-even-with-a-design-system-you-still-need-a-designer.md

 ---
-title: "Even with a design system you still need a designer"
+title: "Even with a design system, you still need a designer"
 date: 2020-02-06
 authors:
 - christine-bath
 - austin-hernandez
 tags:
+- design
 - web design system
 - tools you can use
 - how we work